If you’re a light mobile user, it’s best to choose a low-cost Pay As You Go plan with no monthly subscription or credit expiry.

 1pMobile offers a flexible Pay As You Go service, with the lowest headline rates of any Pay As You Go network in the UK.
 The network charges just 1p/minute, 1p/text and 1p/MB, with no regular monthly charges for keeping your SIM card active.

 1pMobile offers coverage from the EE network.
-Alongside their traditional Pay As You Go tariff of 1p/minute, 1p/text and 1p/MB, data boosts are also available (e.g. giving you a discount of 40% when you use 1GB of data per month).
+Alongside their traditional Pay As You Go tariff (1p/minute, 1p/text and 1p/MB), data boosts are available from £6/month (e.g. giving you a discount of 40% when you use 1GB of data per month).
 It isn’t possible to buy an all-inclusive bundle with minutes and texts on 1pMobile.

 giffgaff is another popular option for light mobile users, offering 2G, 3G and 4G coverage from O2.
 On giffgaff, it’s possible to use your mobile phone with no regular monthly charges – you’ll just need to use your phone at least once every 180 days.